 What Do I Do if My Merchant Account Application is Declined?

 The merchant account application process can be tedious and costly, so disappointment is understandable for those businesses who end up getting denied.
 However, it doesn’t mean to throw your hands in the air and give up hope.
 Payment gateway service providers vary from one company to the next, and what may have been grounds for denial with one provider doesn’t guarantee being declined from another.
-Certain providers may be more lenient and willing to take on higher risks than others, while some applications simply need to be touched up and given another chance before receiving a stamp of approval.
+Certain providers may be more lenient and willing to take on more accounts than others, while some applications simply need to be touched up and given another chance before receiving a stamp of approval.

 If your merchant account application does get declined, there are steps that can be taken to try and improve the likelihood of eventually obtaining a merchant account.
 Here are some recommendations in case you find yourself with a denied application.